Alfresco/alfresco-android-kotlin-api/README.md

 On login call `viewModel.basicAuth(username, password)` which will compute an `AuthInterceptor` -compatible state and return it via `onCredentials`.

 **Note**: `viewModel.basicAuth` does not provide any crendential validation.
-It's at this point where one could fetch the user's profile or permissions to complete the authentication process and validate the crendetials.
+It's at this point where you could fetch the user's profile or permissions to complete the authentication process and validate the crendetials.

 ### SSO Authentication

-For SSO your activity will have to present the user a WebView to log in.
-On success session information will be returned to the app.
+For SSO, your activity will have to present the user a WebView to log in to.
+On success the session information will be returned to the app.

 To trigger the process call `viewModel.pkceLogin()` which will prepare the auth service and then present the SSO WebView to the user:
 ```kotlin